 The US Customs and Border patrol has a similar program to TSA Precheck known as Global Entry.
 This program allows approved travelers to more easily re-enter the United States after international travel.

 By getting pre-cleared you can save significant amounts of time getting back into the United States after an international trip.
+And by significant, I mean meaningful amounts of time!
+LOL.
+It’s a huge and when you sign up for Global Entry you get TSA Precheck too.
+Bam.

 6. Learn the airports.